Configure Jupyter Notebook environment on GPU

 The main topics include:

-- Setting up the NVIDIA GPU environment and installing drivers
+- Configure the NVIDIA GPU environment and installing drivers

-- Installing libraries required for data analysis and machine learning tasks
+- Install libraries required for data analysis and machine learning tasks

 Before you start